Awalz/SwiftyDraw/README.md

 ### Line Color:

-The color of a line stoke can be changed by adjusting the `color` property of a brush.
+The color of a line stroke can be changed by adjusting the `color` property of a brush.
 SwiftyDraw accepts any UIColor:

 ```swift
 drawView.brush.color = .red